doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ### `id`

-_int_ - ID of the address.
+_int_ - ID of the Address.

 ### `elementId`

-_int_ - ID of the element containing the address.
+_int_ - Element ID of the element containing the Address.

 ### `fieldId`

-_int_ - ID of the field containing the address.
+_int_ - Field ID of the Address field.

 ### `formatted`